CMakePP/CMakePPLang/docs/source/getting_started/example_project.rst

 ====================

-Now that we have a complete project, it can be built with CMake after navigating into the project directory.
+Now that we have a complete project, it can be built with CMake after navigating to the top of the project directory, which we will refer to here as ``PROJECT_ROOT``.
 In a terminal, run the following command for your system:

 For Unix- or Linux-based systems (including Mac OSX):